-You can choose any of the options available: Text, Number, Date Time, Single-select Drop-down and Checkbox.
+You can choose any of the options available: Text, Date Time, Number, Single Select Dropdown and Checkbox.

-7. Check the Required checkbox to specify whether you want this field to be obligatory when filling your subscription form.
+8. Check the Required checkbox to specify whether you want this field to be obligatory when filling your subscription form.

-9. Click on the Save custom field button to create the custom field.
+10. Click on the Save custom field button to create the custom field.

-Remember that the custom fields on a list can be used both as personalization tags inside your email campaigns and as criteria by which you segment your mailing list.
+Remember that the custom fields on a list can be used both as personalization tags inside your email campaigns and as criteria by which you can segment your mailing list.
 This means you can easily combine the reaction your subscribers have to your newsletters (e.g. opens, link clicks, etc), with data like their age, location or any other information you collect from the custom fields you use.